yatesco/seafile-docs/deploy_pro/enable_search_and_background_tasks_in_a_cluster.md

+*Note:* Before you try to deploy file search office documents preview, make sure other parts of your seafile cluster are already working, e.g upload/download files in a web browser.
+Make sure memcached is configured as described in ["Deploy in a cluster"](./deploy_in_a_cluster.md).

 # Enable search and background tasks in a cluster

 **Note**: Since Seafile Server 5.0.0, all config files are moved to the central **conf** folder.
 [Read More](../deploy/new_directory_layout_5_0_0.md).